martindevans/martindevans.me/_drafts/2018-03-19-Dithering-About-Dither.md

 **Diffusing** error simply means to spread it out.
 There are the same number of black pixels in both of the monochrome images above, however the dithered images _appears_ better because the error is spread out and so there is no hard boundary formed at the edge of one quantization level and the next.

+Anywhere that you suffer from limited precision (not just in images) dither can help you out - audio, sensor measurements, timing events or motor control signals.
+In all these cases dither spreads out errors, reducing the impact from one big error to many little ones.

+The applications _I'm_ particularly interested in are for realtime rendering for games.
+For example if colours are only stored with a low precision they will suffer from banding, dithering the colours will reduce the banding (as shown above).
+Even if the colours are represented perfectly it has to display to a monitor which is not perfectly accurate and will introduce banding - dithering the image before displaying it will reduce this.

 The example images above were generated using an algorithm called [Floyd-Steinberg Dithering](https://en.wikipedia.org/wiki/Floyd–Steinberg_dithering).
-This is a fairly complex algorithm which is not suitable for realtime rendering (the application I'm interested in).
-Instead I'm going to talk about noise based dithering, which can be used in realtime rendering.
+This is a fairly complex algorithm which is not suitable for realtime rendering.
+Instead I'm going to go into the details of noise based dithering, which can be used in realtime rendering.

 ## Noise Dither